TakumaKira/frameworkfree-component-library/README.md

     - make it installable as a package without any extra files
     - handle multiple components
   - Dependence to `lit` should be adequately managed
+- Create environment to develop components with Storybook (when [@storybook/lit](https://www.npmjs.com/package/@storybook/lit) is ready for production, though it looks like the project is currently not active)

 ## Preliminary Notes